elsanussi-s-mneina/nato-phonetic-spelling-alphabet/README.md

 You should now have a Javascript file in the current directory.
 Now open index.html.
-It should print the Hello message on the Javascript Console.
+It should provide the interaction for a button in the HTML file "index.html".

 # How this project was created

 `spago init`

 `spago install lists`

+`spago install quickcheck`

+`spago install spec`